ntulenev/SecretSeal/README.md

 ### ✨ Features
 - 🗝️ One-time secret messages (read once, then gone)
 - 🏠 Self-hosted — you own the infrastructure and data
+- 💾 Flexible storage — choose between InMemory mode or a database storage
 - 🚫 No ads, no tracking
 - 🤝 Perfect for personal use and sharing secrets with friends